 Little Athletics is a comparatively cheap sport to join.
 For Season 2018/19 the fees are $160 per athlete.
-The fees cater for around 20 weeks of competition as well as entry into the Chelsea Open Day, Ray White Chelsea Gift and Medallion Day.
+The fees cater for around 20 weeks of competition as well as entry into the Ray White Chelsea Gift and Medallion Day.
 The Centre generally does not make any profit from the season fees as these go towards affiliation with Little Athletics Victoria covering insurance and the like, as well as allowing for costs towards end-of-year awards and events.
 The centre makes most of its proceeds from fundraising, sponsorship and canteen/bbq facilities.

 Where do my fees go?

 Of the $160 season registration fee, the approximate break-up is as follows: LAV affiliation – $75, End of Year Awards & Presentations – $30, Chelsea Open Day and Medallion Day Entry – $30, Centre Funded Events (e.g. Mentone Open Relay/Southern Metro Region Relay/State Relay Championships/Road Relays) – $15.
 The Centre also pays lease fees on the building and grounds to the Kingston City Council of approximately $5 per athlete.
 As you can see the centre effectively makes little profit from the registration fee.
 A typical season entitles an athlete to 16-20 weeks of regular competition, plus the annual Open Day, Gift Day, Medallion Day, Relaython, presentations and an end-of-season award.
 We believe this is terrific value for money, and on top of all of this – athletes remain active and healthy and make friends at the same time.

 Can we try out before joining?